clowerweb/tts-studio/README.md

 ## 🙏 Acknowledgments

 - **KittenML Team** for the lightweight and efficient Kitten TTS model
+- **ONNX Community** for the outstanding Kokoro TTS model conversion and optimization
 - **Rhasspy/Piper Team** for the high-quality Piper TTS model and voice collection
 - **LibriTTS Dataset** for the diverse, high-quality voice recordings
 - **Microsoft ONNX Runtime** for excellent WebAssembly inference